Coupling techniques for nonlinear ensemble filtering: Introduction

-In this work, we introduce non-Gaussian generalizations of the EnKF by considering {\it nonlinear} transformations derived from couplings.
+In this work, we introduce \emph{non-Gaussian generalizations of the EnKF} by considering {nonlinear} transformations derived from couplings.
 Couplings provide a link between distributions.
 That is, for a pair of distributions $(\pi_1,\pi_2)$, a coupling is defined by a pair of random variables $(\Xb_1, \Xb_2)$, which admit $\pi_1$ and $\pi_2$ as marginal distributions \cite{villani2008optimal}.
 We consider couplings that are induced by a continuous transformation $T$ such that $\Xb_2 = T(\Xb_1)$.
 The transformation can be either deterministic or stochastic.
-When $T$ is deterministic, we call it a {\it transport map}.
+When $T$ is deterministic, we call it a {\it transport map} {and say that the coupling is deterministic (see~\cite[Definition 1.2]{villani2008optimal})}.
 The transformation allows one to sample $\pi_2$ by evaluating $T$ at samples from $\pi_1$.

 We interpret the analysis step of the EnKF as a problem of coupling the forecast distribution $\pi_{\Xb}$ with the filtering distribution $\pi_{\Xb \vert \Yb}$.
 That is, given samples $\xb^1,\ldots,\xb^M$ from $\pi_{\Xb}$ and a likelihood function $\pi_{\Yb \vert \Xb}$, we seek a transformation $T$ that yields samples $\smash{T(\xb^1),\ldots,T(\xb^M)}$ from $\pi_{\Xb \vert \Yb}$.
 Couplings are not unique.
 We are particularly interested in transformations that can be estimated efficiently without resorting to importance sampling---perhaps using only convex optimization---and that are easy to ``localize'' in high dimensions.
 We want to avoid the use of weights and thus issues of particle degeneracy.
 Moreover, the computation of the transformation should {\it not} become increasingly challenging as the variance of the observation noise decreases.
 The latter is a typical concern of filtering algorithms that rely on some attributes---e.g., moments---of the bootstrap particle filter approximation. \emph{This paper proposes two new algorithms}, called the stochastic and deterministic map filters.
 The former represents a non-Gaussian generalization of the EnKF with ``perturbed observations'' \cite{burgers1998analysis}, while the latter is a nonlinear extension of the square-root EnKF \cite{tippett2003ensemble}.